TRON: ARES (2025)

 Plus the gadgets are exceedingly fun.
 How do I know?
 Because time and again Bond returns toward using his classic Astin Martin DB5 with tricked out machine guns, oil slick and (I wouldn’t joke about this) ejector seat.
 007’s moment with Q became a necessary ingredient in every Bond film following “Goldfinger.”
 Actually, I think Q is only missing from 2 or 3 films following this entry.

 The tongue in cheek theme couldn’t be more apparent in this film thanks to Sean Connery.
 “Manners Oddjob.
 I thought you always took your hat off to a lady.”
-His casual response to any threat or following subduing a bad guy is such fun.
-What else would you say after you’ve electrocuted a guy in a bath tub?
+007’s casual response to any threat, or what follows after subduing a bad guy, is such fun.
+What else would you say after you’ve electrocuted a guy in a bathtub?

 “Shocking.
 Positively shocking.”